feoh/blindnotdumb/content/getting_started_with_python_on_windows_2021_edition_push_the_easy_button.md

 # Don't Despair!
 This Is Gonna Be Easy! :)

-Over the last few months I've seen a ***ton*** of confusing swirling around social media about how to help people who are new to Python development and software development in general get up and running on Windows quickly.
+Over the last few months I've seen a ***ton*** of confusion swirling around social media about how to help people who are new to Python development and software development in general get up and running on Windows quickly.

 GOOD NEWS!
 You can ignore all that.
 Many of these suggestions are well meaning but come from people who don't actually do Python development on Windows regularly.